mileweb/CDNProCLI/README.md

 ## Overview
-This repository provides some command line and scripting tools to provision [CDNetworks](https://www.cdnetworks.com) CDN Pro services.
+This repository provides some command line and scripting tools to provision the CDN Pro service.

 Currently, only the bash and javascript versions are available.
 Please visit the [bash CLI for CDN](cdn/bash/) or [Javascript library](cdn/js/) pages for further information.